TommyHerbert/ox-ui/README.md

-# ox-ui
+# ox
-This is a front end for https://github.com/TommyHerbert/ox, and will eventually be merged with that project.
+will create a chatbot that passes the Turing Test